Our story

 I grew up watching my father — Poppie — cook for our family.
 He’s the one who taught me.
 I cook his recipes for my own kids now, and they’ve started cooking them too: the same flavours, the same way, the same things he was making when I was their age.

-Six years ago I moved to Jersey.
-My parents stayed in South Africa.
-The thing I didn’t realise I’d lose was just sitting around the table eating Poppie’s food.
-My daughter Bella missed it too.
-She asked her grandfather to write his recipes down for her — and he did.
+A few years ago we immigrated, and my parents stayed behind.
+The thing I didn’t realise I’d miss so badly was just sitting around the table eating Poppie’s food.
+My eldest daughter missed this too, prompting her to ask her grandfather to write his recipes down — and so he did.
 A paperback he made himself, called the Kookbook.
 That’s where this app started.

-Sometimes on special days we cook the same meal, eight thousand kilometres apart, and eat together over a video call.
-The flavours are exactly the same.
+Sometimes on special occasions we cook the same meal, thousands of kilometres apart, and eat together over a video call.
+The flavours and smells perfectly aligned.

 Why this exists

-Modern life — most of all the phones at the table — is quietly cutting into that ritual.
+Modern life — most of all the phones at the table — is quietly eroding that.
 We sit together but look elsewhere.
-We eat without really eating together.
+We eat without really eating together, and a little of what makes us human slips away with it.

-This app is a small attempt to push back: to keep your family’s recipes alive, to cook them together (even when you’re apart), and to put the phones down around something worth gathering for.
+This app is a small push back: to keep your family’s recipes alive, to cook them together even when you’re apart, and to put the phones down and come back to the simple, healthy fundamentals — good food and the people around the table.

 “A line from Poppie — Dylan to provide.”